Photo: Steve Cross

 When the occasion allows, I love nothing more than to have conversations about science and its boundary-breaking, gender-bending, ceiling-cracking potential.
 I have talked, smashed and bashed ideas about with people from all walks of life, cementing my love for public-facing, engaging, science.

 I’ve led workshops at museums, science festivals, universities and learned societies; I’ve organised adult lecture series in the pub with Pint Of Science; run a Royal Society of Chemistry outreach scheme at UCL; helped design and carry out experiments for the television show Horrible Science; produced a Youtube video series and acted as Science Editor (and writer) at London Student newspaper.
-I’ve made people smell, prod and code things at outreach events with Guerilla Science and Technology Will Save Us and am also a Chemistry tutor.
+I’ve made people smell, prod and code things at outreach events with Guerilla Science, Technology Will Save Us and The Royal Institution and am also a Chemistry tutor.

-I recently helped design and implement an award-winning community based lab course and have organised and run summer schools, open days and masterclasses.
-I have contributed to symposia on women in science, research in teaching, political policy on air pollution, and the environmental impacts of a big science department.
+I helped design and implement an award-winning community based lab course and have organised and run summer schools, open days and masterclasses.
+I have contributed to national symposia on: women in science, research in teaching, political policy on air pollution, and the environmental impacts of a big science department.

 Photo: Ian Bowkett

-If you’d like to work with me, chat to me, or otherwise support me through my thesis write-up, please contact me on firstname.lastname@example.org.
+If you’d like to work with me, please contact me on firstname.lastname@example.org.